robert-oleynik/cmake-nvim/README.md

 ### :CMakeConfigure

     Run CMake to configure project.
 Uses current selected config.
 If no config is selected, the first config is used.
+Opens quickfix on error.

 ### :CMakeBuild

     Run CMake to build project.
 Uses current selected config.
 If no config is selected, the first config is used.
+Opens quickfix on error.

 ### :CMakeClear